chrisssssss323/Physical-Verification-using-Skywater-130nm/README.md

 	Run make
 	Run sudo make install

-PS- We were provided with a cloud-based learning environment for this wrokshop, so the entire process will be carried out in this.
+*PS* - We were provided with a cloud-based learning environment for this wrokshop, so the entire process will be carried out in this.

 #### The tools used are: